silhavyj/KIV-FJP-compiler/README.md

 ## Debug outputs of the program

 If the application is run with the `--debug` option.
 The following files will be generated.
-As an example, consider the following piece of code written in our programming language (my-program).
+As an example, consider the following piece of code written in our custom programming language (my-program).

 ```
 START